 - Burning Spellweave: One of my favorite magicka dragon knight sets in the game, this set is just perfect for the playstyle of this build.
 The set gives us a massive spell damage boost (assisting us offensively and defensively) and applies the burning status effect.

 - Valkyn Skoria: Oh how I missed this set on my heavy armor magDK.
 The amount of burst potential that Skoria opens up is absolutely insane.
 It doesn’t offer the same tankiness and sustain as Bloodspawn, but as long as you account for that, Skoria is one of the best options you can put on your DK.
 Since this build is really DoT focused, it is the perfect option to add to our burst damage.
 We have the burst from this and our Dragon Leap burst, combined with an overwhelming amount of DoTs on our opponent, our opponents just burn.

 Main Bar – Sword & Shield: Flame Lash, Burning Embers, Fossilize/Shattering Rocks, Burning Talons, Coagulating Blood, Ferocious Leap

 - Flame Lash: Bread and Butter spammable.
-Deals great damage, and when power lash procs, you get a heal, a stun, and extra damage.
+Deals great damage, and when power lash procs, you get a heal, and extra damage.
 Be prepared for people to whisper you telling you “all you do is spam whip” when you kill them.
 All these flavors and they chose to be salty.